teddybear082/Godot_XR_Networking-Plus-Game/README.md

 You can cut a lot of the blocks and rocks with your swords.

-PELLET-MAN:
+**PELLET-MAN:**

-Travel to the area with the long ladder and click the "new game" button while highlighted to start a new "Pellet-man" game.
+Travel to the area with the long ladder and click the "new game" button with your trigger while highlighted to start a new "Pellet-man" game.
 You can also just jump/fly into the arena.

-QUIT:
+Keep track of your score and lives with your left hand wrist HUD

+See how many levels you can earn!

+See how long you can last physically jogging away from the ghosts instead of using your thumbstick!

+**QUIT:**

 Travel to the area with the long ladder and click the "QUIT" button to exit the entire game.

-KNOWN ISSUES:
+(If you're in Pellet-Man, you have to find your way to the exit and climb out first!)

+**KNOWN ISSUES:**

 -Pellets, objects and ghosts do not sync in multiplayer (players are essentially in their own parallel universes; they can see eachother but not how the other impacts the world

+-No VOIP

 -A lot of jankiness

--No "level" system yet, although if you collect all the pellets, the pellets in theory should respawn and ghost positions should be reset but I haven't won yet!
+-Ghost movement could be improved to be closer to its "inspiration"

+-Level system should increase your level each time you clear the board but right now it does not impact gameplay (example: ghosts and pacman remain the same speed)

+-No left hand controls yet

+-No controller oriented movement, only HMD movement.